According to Xakia’s Legal Operations Health Check, nearly half of corporate Legal Departments are working without a formal plan. It's important to...

-This is affirming; data from the Legal Operations Health Check showed that many Legal Departments were winging it; forming a plan, and committing to track progress against it, will empower more purposeful action in the year ahead.
+This is affirming; data from the Legal Operations Health Check showed that many legal teams were winging it; forming a plan, and committing to track progress against it, will empower more purposeful action in the year ahead.

 More exciting, though, is the intel that respondents plan not only to share knowledge within the Legal Department, but to deploy it outside through: